rodrigoalvesvieira/vestibuleiro/README.md

 ### User authorization

+### Tags

+This project contains a set of pre-defined tags of several different fields of study.
+To populate the local database with them, run:

+`$ rake tags:populate`

 ###### Elasticsearch

 Vestibuleiro uses [Elasticsearch] to power its question and answers search engine.

 To index the models, run:

 ## Documentation